frankstevens1/fb-data/README.md

 crontab -l
 ```

-Check status or start/stop the system's cron service.
-Cron should be active in order for scheduled jobs to run.
+Check status or start/stop the system's cron service. **Cron should be active in order for scheduled jobs to run!**

 ```bash
 sudo service cron status